 Renting directly from an owner

 How do we escape?
 We do everything we can to rent directly from an owner.
-This may seem to be a riskier path, the legal rights and responsibilities between owners and renters are identical to those between real estate agents and renters.
+This may seem to be a riskier path, but the legal rights and responsibilities between owners and renters are identical to those between real estate agents and renters.
 So we have nothing to lose.
 We are at risk either way, but have the opportunity to build a good reputation and collect our own renters portfolio through which we can promote ourselves to the next owner when we move on.

 Leases and legal requirements